 Cinnamon Honey Tiger Nut Horchata!
-One of my favorite alternative dairy-free milk and one of the sweetest naturally.
-The taste is sweet, but not overpowering, especially with a cinnamon honey blast.
-Next to almond milk, Tiger Nut milk is it because it’s nut-free and safe for people with allergies.
+One of my favorites for a dairy-free milk alternative.
+The flavor is naturally sweet, but not overpowering, especially when infused with cinnamon, and honey.
+Next to almond milk, Tiger Nut milk is the best because it's nut-free, paleo-approved, gluten-free, and safe for people with allergies.

 - This superfood originates from Africa and is currently cultivated in West Africa and Spain.

 - Tiger Nuts are rich in prebiotic fiber

 - Probiotics act as food for your body's natural good gut bacteria, they help your gut's natural probiotics thrive